holistics/dbml/README.md

     Table buildings {
         ...
-        address varchar(255) [unique, not null, note: "to include unit number"] id integer [ pk, unique, default: 123, note: "Number" ] }
+        address varchar(255) [unique, not null, note: 'to include unit number'] id integer [ pk, unique, default: 123, note: 'Number' ] }

 The list of column settings you can use:

-- `note: "string to add notes"`: add a metadata note to this column
+- `note: 'string to add notes'`: add a metadata note to this column
 - `primary key` or `pk`: mark a column as primary key.
 For composite primary key, refer to the 'Indexes' section
 - `null` or `not null`: mark a column null or not null
 - `unique`: mark the column unique